The cost of both cremation and burial funerals in the UK…

 It’s usually a more casual event with food, drinks, music and further tributes to the deceased.

-If you’re thinking ahead for your own funeral, and you don’t want to have a wake, then you may consider having a ‘living funeral’.
+If you don’t want to have a wake, then you may consider having a ‘living funeral’.

 This is when all your family and friends get together for one final celebration before you pass away.